 Reabsorption leads to dilution of peritubular capillary blood, and thus oncotic homeostasis is maintained.
 If this blood happens to already be dilute (eg. after your saline bolus) the rate of water resorption will decline, and more water will be excreted in the urine.
 As more water is excreted the oncotic pressure will gradually return to normal.

-No, not really.
+The sodium, which is slightly higher in saline than it is in normal blood, might be expected to rise slightly.
 To the total stores of extracellular sodium (lets say its concentration is 140 mmol/L, over 14 litres of ECF) we have just added another 150.
 Because we have also added 1000ml of water, the sodium concentration will only rise to 140.6 mmol/L, which is outside the error range of many laboratories.
-So you may not even notice.
+One may not even notice.

-if the chloride was 100 mmol/L, and we have just added 150 mmol, the extracellular chloride level will rise to 103.
-Whats more, its here to stay.
+Chloride, on the other hand, rises appreciably.
+If the chloride was 100 mmol/L, and we have just added 150 mmol, the extracellular chloride level will rise to 103.
+What's more, it's here to stay.
 Lobo's healthy volunteers still had elevated chloride at the end of the measurement period (8 hours).
 In order to maintain electroneutrality, with rising chloride levels more and more bicarbonate is lost (through the kidneys) and a normal anion gap metabolic acidosis develops.

 With one bag, its not a big deal, but imagine for a second an emergency department with nothing but saline in stock, and a severely septic patient.
 After 6 litres of "goal directed" saline, one is left with an ECF volume expanded to 20 litres (little of which is intravascular, given the leaky capillaries).
 The serum sodium harmlessly rises to 143, but the chloride is now 115.
 An ICU consult is solicited for shock with metabolic acidosis refractory to fluid challenges.
 Hilarity ensues.